alexgabriel-ca/admutils/README.md

 This restarts the selected container.

 ## Installation
 These utilities can be installed by cloning this repo to your local hard drive.
+The latest version of [nimbusapp](https://github.com/admpresales/nimbusapp/) is recommended.

 `cd ~/Downloads`
 `git clone https://github.com/alexgabriel-ca/admutils`
 `cd admutils/`
-`chmod a+x admpull admrestart admstart admstop functions`
 `sudo cp  admpull admrestart admstart admstop functions /usr/local/bin`
+`cd /usr/local/bin`
+`chmod a+x admpull admrestart admstart admstop`
+`cd`

 ## Usage
 Since each script runs as an executable file, you can issue the desired command from any location after installation.